sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-19-belgrade-part2.md

 ![Alt text](/images/travel4/PXL_20231120_090444494.jpg)

 And Ben and I decided, it wasn’t as tall.
-But I will say, if you have to design a church after an exisiting building AND you chose the Hagia Sofia, it's going to be hard to measure up...literally and figuratively.
+But I will say, if you have to design a church after an existing building AND you chose the Hagia Sofia, it's going to be hard to measure up...literally and figuratively.

 ![Alt text](/images/travel4/PXL_20231120_090644335.jpg)